sosiristseng/blog-hugo-codeit/source/_posts/git/pages.md

       paths:
       - public
   ```
-- Therefore, GitLab pages are more complicated to set up but more flexible.
+- Therefore, GitLab pages take more steps to set up but are more flexible.
-- Larger repository size limit (10 GB vs 1GB from GitHub)
+- Larger repository size limit (10 GB in GitLab vs 1GB in GitHub)
 - More [custom domains](https://docs.gitlab.com/ee/user/project/pages/custom_domains_ssl_tls_certification/)
-- You can set [private pages](https://docs.gitlab.com/ee/user/project/pages/pages_access_control.html) requiring log in and approval to visit.
+- You can set [access levels](https://docs.gitlab.com/ee/user/project/pages/pages_access_control.html), which require log in and your approval to visit.

 ## Conclusion